 Whiteboard Web App

-When remote meetings include brainstorming, SWOT analyses, or other visual displays of information, a whiteboard web app may be the perfect tool.
+When remote meetings include brainstorming, SWOT analyses, or other visual displays of information, a web whiteboard may be the perfect tool.
 Online whiteboard collaboration apps allow everyone to brainstorm, mind map, share information, and even attach relevant links, images, or documents to support decision-making.

 HuddleBoard combines the utility of a whiteboard web app with other must-have features for remote meetings, such as messaging, screen sharing, screen conferencing, and video conferencing.